-Digital learning in today's world is all about content that offers greater flexibility and accessibility using cloud-based technology.
-It is also about mobile learning, interactive, and personalized content , where Smartphones, Apps and Reality technologies are the biggest game changers increasing ways to connect, to engage, and to create truly immersive experiences for the learners.
+Digital learning in today's world is all about the content that offers greater flexibility and accessibility using cloud-based technology.
+It is also about mobile learning, interactive, and personalized content.
+Smartphones, apps, and reality technologies are the most significant game-changers, increasing ways to connect and engage with genuinely immersive experiences. diacriTech uses innovative methods of combining visual art, digital trends, E-learning trends, and technology to deliver media and feature-rich interactive publishing solutions.
+This ranges from 3D visualization and immersive technology-based apps to bespoke web solutions with fully responsive content.

 - Evolving publishing trends with Augmented Reality (AR)

 Is your target audience looking for the next great read?
-We can take the reading engagement to the next level by augmenting multi-media content to the printed page.
-Using mobile driven apps, users can scan pages wherein extra content pops up, including video, audio, and animation, each of which adds greater depth and understanding to the scenario; AR based 3D models allow students to zoom in, zoom out, rotate, and check out the cross sections.
+We can take the reading engagement to the next level, keeping up with the publishing trends in augmented reality/virtual reality (AR/VR), the latest e-learning trends, augmenting multimedia content to the printed page.
+Using mobile-driven apps, users can scan pages wherein extra content pops up, including video, audio, and animation, each of which adds greater depth and understanding to the scenario.
+AR-based 3D models allow students to zoom in, zoom out, rotate, and check out the cross-sections.

-- Changing the way reader's view print through 3D animations
+- Changing the way reader's view on print through 3D animations

 By expertly incorporating story-based learning strategy, gamification, or real-life scenarios using 3D animation, we can help to simplify concepts and transfer knowledge to a greater extent.